 For some people, anxiety presents itself in the form of repetitive thoughts accompanied by rituals carried out in an effort to get the thought or situation “right” – this may be diagnosed as Obsessive Compulsive Disorder.
 This may be by checking (e.g. that lights are switched off “properly” by repeatedly turning them on and off), using symmetry (e.g. lining up cans in a cupboard so they all face the “right” way) or through hygiene, making sure that skin isn’t contaminated by dust, dirt, bacteria or something else.

 What causes it?

-How healthy your diet is can also impact on your mood, as well as other things you put in your body like drugs and alcohol.
+How healthy your diet is can also impact your mood, as well as other things you put in your body like drugs and alcohol.
 Those who have been subjected to traumatic events can suffer with anxiety, and when accompanied by signs such as flashbacks and nightmares, this may be diagnosed as Post-Traumatic Stress Disorder.

 What can help?

 Making sure you have a healthy diet is one step to managing anxiety, as is finding someone you can trust to talk with about how you feel.
 Many people find ‘positive distraction’ techniques like listening to music, arts and crafts or drawing can be useful to take their mind away from the intense feelings of worry until those feelings dissipate.
-Having a focus can be useful, like taking up a hobby, including exercise, as this is known to help improve mood, as is creating an action plan.
+Exercise is recognised to help improve mood, as is creating a ‘not knowing plan’.
 Mindfulness can also be a helpful way to manage your mood.
 You may also find a therapy like cognitive behavioural therapy (CBT) helpful or a self-soothing activity like the one below.